wp-plugins/my-content-management/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Fixes a bug where the glossary filter always triggered an admin notice, due to file inclusion order.

 = 1.1.0 =

 * Added supplemental plug-in to provide a glossary filter for content and an alphabet anchor list for glossaries.